sagemath/trac_to_gh/Issue 6130.md

 # Issue 6130: README about documentation is outdated.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6130

 Original creator: malb